nv-tlabs/vid2player3d/README.md

 ### Note: the current release provides the implementation of the hierarchical controller, including the low-level imitation policy, motion embedding and the high-level planning policy, as well as the environment setup in IsaacGym.
 Unfortunately, the demo can NOT run because the trained models are currently not available due to license issues.

+# News
+[2023/11/28] Training code for the low-level policy is released.

+[2023/11/01] Demo code for the hierarchical controller is released.

 # Environment setup

 ### 1. Download IsaacGym and create python virtual env